priya220345/Airline-sentiment-streamlit/README.md

 Conclusion
 This project demonstrates the use of natural language processing and machine learning techniques to analyze airline customer reviews.
 It provides useful insights into customer opinions and overall service quality.

-Note
-This project is developed for academic purposes.